Frequently Asked Questions

 • Participation is open to all recognised schools and educational institutions across Bharat.

-2. Who can register the Institute on I am Samarth?
+2. Who can register the Institute on I am Samarth Website?

-The Institute can be registered by the Institute Admin of the Institute by providing the institute information and their contact details.
+The Institute can be registered by its admin by providing their contact details and relevant information about the institute.

 3. Who can register for the School for Maths Genius 2026 competition?